Market & comparison education

 Section 1

-Criteria for to check when review language shapes your app
+Criteria for Buyer criteria: review language

 Section 2

-For "What to check when review language shapes your app decision", the topic needs enough detail to prevent over-reading.
-During a low-energy week where consistency matters more than ambition, "What to check when review language shapes your app decision" has one practical test: whether anything changes in behavior.
-A useful answer for "What to check when review language shapes your app decision" helps the reader check whether reminders reduce friction or add pressure before it asks for an install.
-Try the smallest version first for "What to check when review language shapes your app decision": treat reminders as support rather than a score.
-Then ask whether focus-area selection.
+For "Buyer criteria: review language", the topic needs enough detail to prevent over-reading.
+During a low-energy week where consistency matters more than ambition, "Buyer criteria: review language" has one practical test: whether anything changes in behavior.
+A useful answer for "Buyer criteria: review language" helps the reader check whether reminders reduce friction or add pressure before it asks for an install.
+Try the smallest version first for "Buyer criteria: review language": treat reminders as support rather than a score.
+Then ask whether focus-area selection would reduce friction for "Buyer criteria: review language" or simply add another thing to manage.
+Orena should feel useful for "Buyer criteria: review language".

 Section 3